-are explicitly included, in addition to the usually dominant neutral hydrogen atoms.
-The code selfconsistently solves the rate equations for the abundances of H, H^+, H^-, H_2, H_2^+ , He, He^+, He^{++} , and e^- , as well as the three deuterium species D, D+, and HD.
+We use the same chemistry and cooling network as in Greif et al. (2010), where all relevant cooling mechanisms, such as H and He collisional ionization, excitation and recombination cooling, bremsstrahlung, inverse Compton cooling, and collisional excitation cooling via H2 and HD, are taken into account.
+For H2 cooling, collisions with protons and electrons are explicitly included, in addition to the usually dominant neutral hydrogen atoms.
+The code selfconsistently solves the rate equations for the abundances of H, H+, H-, H2, H2+, He, He+, He++, and e-, as well as the three deuterium species D, D^+ , and HD.
 We can thus accommodate the non-equilibrium chemical evolution which is ubiquitous in early universe structure formation.